Johan-Ruiz/johan-ruiz.github.io/index.md

 anomaly detection where the multi scale nature of the topological featuring brought by homology persistence solves Local-Global Duality for single anomalies.
 The proposed anomaly detection model leans on the comparison between noteworthy topological changes inducted by single point extractions and the relative topological variation inherent to the data set.
 The relevant changes are measured using the Bottleneck Distance to compare persistent diagrams associated to deformations in data when a single point is removed.
-The proposed model and some $k-$NN algorithms  are compared in some experiments.
+The proposed model and some $$k-$$NN algorithms  are compared in some experiments.